 The residential batteries will also be able to feed power into the local energy grid.
 Working with Sunverge, Delmarva Power will aggregate the residential battery systems to support the local energy grid when electricity demand on the system is high, generally during cold winter days and hot summer days.

 For more information, please review our program fact sheet and FAQ.
-If you are a Delmarva Power customer in the Elk Neck area and interested in participating in the pilot program, please complete this brief survey by July 9, 2021.
+If you are a Delmarva Power customer in the Elk Neck area and interested in participating in the pilot program, please complete this brief survey.
 The battery storage systems will be provided for eligible customers on a first-come-first-served basis.
 Installation of the battery storage systems will take place over the course of the year, with all 110 systems installed by early 2022.